nassimBenmamoun/MEDICABINET-APP/README.md

 # MEDICABINET-APP

-MEDICABINET est une application de gestion d'un cabinet médical, développée en langage C avancé.
-Elle permet de gérer les patients, les rendez-vous et les traitements de manière efficace, fiable, complètement informatisée et bien organisée.
+MEDICABINET is a medical practice management application developed in advanced C language.
+It allows for efficient, reliable, fully computerized, and well-organized management of patients, appointments, and treatments.

-## Fonctionnalités principales
+## Main features

-- Gestion des patients: ajout, suppression, modification et recherche de patients.
+- Patient management: adding, deleting, modifying, and searching for patients.
-- Gestion des rendez-vous: planification, modification et annulation de rendez-vous.
+- Appointment management: scheduling, modifying, and canceling appointments.
-- Gestion des traitements: ajout, modification et suppression de traitements pour chaque patient.
+- Treatment management: adding, modifying, and deleting treatments for each patient.
-- Stockage des données dans des fichiers pour une utilisation ultérieure.
+- Storage of data in files for future use.

-## Exigences
+## Requirements
-- Un compilateur C avancé, tel que GCC.
+- An advanced C compiler, such as GCC.
-- Un système d'exploitation compatible avec GCC.
+- An operating system compatible with GCC.

-## Utilisation
+## Utilization
-- Ajoutez des patients.
+- Add patients.
-- Planifiez des rendez-vous pour les patients.
+- Schedule appointments for patients.
-- Ajoutez des traitements pour chaque patient.
+- Add treatments for each patient.
-- Recherchez des patients ou rendez-vous spécifiques.
+- Search for specific patients or appointments.

-## Aperçu de l'application
+## Application overview
 ![Screenshot 0](https://github.com/nassimBenmamoun/MEDICABINET-APP/blob/main/ScreenShots/IMG-1st-SCREEN.jpg)

 ![Screenshot 1](https://github.com/nassimBenmamoun/MEDICABINET-APP/blob/main/ScreenShots/MEDICABINET-APP1.png)